Categories &

 With a single output argument, size returns a row vector.
 When called with multiple output arguments, size returns the size of dimension N in the Nth argument.

-out = ndims (calD) returns the number of dimensions of the calendar duration array calD.
+out = ndims (C) returns the number of dimensions of the categorical array C.

 For compatibility reasons with Octave’s OOP interface and subsasgn behavior, categorical’s numel is defined to always return 1.